Someone is experiencing a flood today, somewhere in the USA. It may

 rapidly made available through the River Heights section

 on local NWS websites.
-Frequent updates are made to keep
+Frequent updates are made to keep everyone up to date with the flood's progress.

 A good place to start looking for current Flood Information